klust/SupercomputersForStarters/docs/C03_Memory/C03_S03_AMD_Rome.md

 # AMD Rome revisited

-The older nodes of the UAntwerpen cluster Vaughan and VSC Tier-1 system Hortense are equipped with AMD Rome processors.
+The older nodes of the UAntwerpen cluster Vaughan, the VSC Tier-1 system Hortense and the login nodes and data analytics nodes of the European pre-exascale supercomputer LUMI are equipped with AMD Rome processors.
 These CPUs have a very complex hierarchy:

 The picture below depicts the one of the older nodes of the UAntwerpen cluster